[CONTACT]

 change being brought about by this merger before committing themselves

-to funding rebuilding efforts, which are estimated to take at least
+to funding rebuilding efforts, which were estimated to take at least

 five years.
 On 11 February 2009 Tsvangirai was sworn in as prime